tcoates3/dqm4hep-doc/docs/user-manual/networking.md

 The class **MyHandler** defines a simple method that receives a command from a (any) client and print the received message.
 The method createCommandHandler() takes the command name as first argument, then the address of the object handling the command and its method.
 Note that the signature of the class method that handles the command **must** be "*void method(const Buffer &)*".
 If your signature is not correct, the code will not compile, showing an error on the line that create the command handler using the server instance.

-If now you want to sent back data to the client, do not use a command handler but a request handler:
+If now you want to send back data to the client, do not use a command handler but a request handler:

 ```cpp